awsdocs/amazon-rds-user-guide/doc_source/USER_PIT.md

 **Note**
 You can also use AWS Backup to manage backups of Amazon RDS DB instances\.
 If your DB instance is associated with a backup plan in AWS Backup, that backup plan is used for point\-in\-time recovery\.
 Backups that were created with AWS Backup have names ending in `awsbackup:AWS-Backup-job-number`\.
 For information about AWS Backup, see the [https://docs.aws.amazon.com/aws-backup/latest/devguide](https://docs.aws.amazon.com/aws-backup/latest/devguide)\.

-RDS uploads transaction logs for DB clusters to Amazon S3 every 5 minutes\.
-To see the latest restorable time for a DB cluster, use the AWS CLI [ describe\-db\-clusters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-clusterss.html) command and look at the value returned in the `LatestRestorableTime` field for the DB cluster\.

-You can restore to any point in time within your backup retention period\.
-To see the earliest restorable time for a DB cluster, use the AWS CLI [ describe\-db\-clusters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-clusterss.html) command and look at the value returned in the `LatestRestorableTime` field for the DB cluster\.

 You can restore a DB instance to a point in time using the AWS Management Console, the AWS CLI, or the RDS API\.

 ## Console<a name="USER_PIT.CON"></a>